nbry/flask-boilerplate/README.md

 ## Set Up Notes

 #### Set up with a database:
 This project is designed to work with PostgreSQL, or any Relational Database that is compatible with SQL Alchemy.
 However, the project has database-related code commented out by default.
+Additional set up is required:
+1. Modify the relevant .cfg file in /instance to link up to your database of choice.
+Look for DATABASE_URI line.
-Additional set up is required (which I will outline at a future date).
-Search for comments throughout the project that say "USE THE FOLLOWING IF SETTING UP PROJECT WITH A DATABASE".
+2. Search for comments throughout the project that say "USE THE FOLLOWING IF SETTING UP PROJECT WITH A DATABASE".
+You can find these in:
+  - /project/__init__.py - import statements, `initialize_extensions` method, `create_app` method
+  - /project/all_extensions.py - import statements, `db = SQLAlchemy()`
+  - Open python REPL or ipython and run the command `%run seed.py`

+*I know that these really aren't the most detailed instructions.
+I'm still trying to determine if my current design is appropriate for boostrapping a project with a database.

 #### Set up without a database:
 If you don't need to set up a project with a database: